 Power disruptions during heavy rainfall

 As a clean water agency, our mission is to protect public health and the environment.
 We work 24/7 to serve over 1.8 million residents and clean about 190 million gallons of water per day.
-Even in massive rainstorms that generate more volume than the system can handle, we feel bypass of our treatment plants is unacceptable.
+Even in massive rainstorms that generate more volume than the system can handle, we feel any bypass or overflow of our treatment plants is unacceptable.

 West Point Treatment Plant on average experiences a disruption in power every two months.
 Most of the time, we are able to store incoming wastewater-stormwater flows and get all the systems running smoothly again.
 However, when power disruptions happen during heavy rain, we don’t always have enough room to store flows and can be forced to use the bypass to protect the plant and workers from flooding.
 As climate disruptions become more frequent, West Point is expected to experience more days of maximum flows.